-One stock to keep an eye on is Tyson Foods (TSN).
-TSN is currently sporting a Zacks Rank of #2 (Buy), as well as a Value grade of A. The stock is trading with P/E ratio of 13.16 right now.
-For comparison, its industry sports an average P/E of 15.74.
-Over the past 52 weeks, TSN's Forward P/E has been as high as 13.16 and as low as 8.43, with a median of 10.27.
+Tyson Foods (TSN) is a stock many investors are watching right now.
+TSN is currently sporting a Zacks Rank of #2 (Buy), as well as a Value grade of A. The stock is trading with P/E ratio of 12.87 right now.
+For comparison, its industry sports an average P/E of 15.95.
+Over the past year, TSN's Forward P/E has been as high as 13.72 and as low as 8.43, with a median of 11.12.

-We should also highlight that TSN has a P/B ratio of 2.29.
+Another notable valuation metric for TSN is its P/B ratio of 2.22.
 The P/B ratio is used to compare a stock's market value with its book value, which is defined as total assets minus total liabilities.
-This stock's P/B looks attractive against its industry's average P/B of 2.92.
-Over the past 12 months, TSN's P/B has been as high as 2.29 and as low as 1.45, with a median of 1.79.
+TSN's current P/B looks attractive when compared to its industry's average P/B of 3.03.
+Over the past 12 months, TSN's P/B has been as high as 2.41 and as low as 1.45, with a median of 1.87.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report